SkylineCommunications/dataminer-docs/connector-help/connector_help/Extron Crosspoint MAV Plus.md

 # Extron Crosspoint MAV Plus

-The Extron Crosspoint MAV Plus matrix switcher family distributes any audio/video input to any combination of outputs.The switcher can route multiple input/output combinations simultaneously.
+The Extron Crosspoint MAV Plus matrix switcher family distributes any audio/video input to any combination of outputs.
+The switcher can route multiple input/output combinations simultaneously.

 ## About